-About the authors
+About the Authors

-Stephanie Allan is a consultant in OPM's Public Financial Management team, with expertise in strengthening the PFM systems and capacities in the centre of government and sector institutions.
-She was part of the team which developed the SNG Value for Money framework.
+Stephanie Allan is a consultant in OPM's Public Financial Management portfolio.
+She has expertise in strengthening the PFM systems and capacities in the centre of government and sector institutions, as well as in relation to cross-cutting issues, including financing for climate change, nutrition and child protection.
+She is was part of the team which developed the SNG Value for Money framework.